nkran/guido/README.md

 ## Docs
 More extensive documentation can be found on [Read the Docs](https://guido.readthedocs.io/en/latest/).

+## Examples
+You can find a Jupyter notebook with examples in the `notebook/` directory.

 ## Cite as
 Nace Kranjc, & Courty Thomas.
 (2023). nkran/guido: v0.1.3 (v0.1.3).
 Zenodo. https://doi.org/10.5281/zenodo.8056051